Overview of app management and governance in Teams admin center

 Under Third-party apps, turn off or turn on these settings to control access to third-party apps in your organization:

-Allow third-party apps: This controls whether users can use third-party apps.
+Allow third-party apps: This setting controls whether users can use third-party apps.
 If you turn off this setting, your users won't be able to install or use any third-party apps and the app status of these apps is displayed as Blocked org-wide in the table.

 When Allow third-party apps is off, outgoing webhooks are still enabled for all users, but you can control them at the user level by allowing or blocking the Outgoing Webhook app through app permission policies.
 Note that if you have existing app permission policies for Microsoft apps that use the Allow specific apps and block all others setting, and you want to enable outgoing webhooks for users, add the Outgoing Webhook app to the list.